-Welsh Government general capital funding for 2022/2023 and future years is forecast to potentially be lower than current levels.
+Welsh Government general capital funding in future years is forecast to be lower than current levels.

-.3 Reserves
+4.3 Reserves

-Total General and Earmarked Reserve balances increased by £17.452m during 2021/2022, as a result of a number of factors, including:
+Total General and Earmarked Reserve balances decreased by £24.3m during 2022/2023, as a result of the application of £26.851m of previously unapplied capital grant, to fund expenditure on the Railway Infrastructure project.